gromero/htm/README.md

 then know the pc and manage it, I mean, increment the pc to point at the instruc- tion after the trap/illegal instruction.

+[threads05.c] (threads05.c) examplifies that case with a single handler whilst [threads06.c] (threads06.c) examplifies that case with an advanced handler.

 If it was on a x64 we could do that, given that `uc` is `ucontext_t *uc`, we can do this: `uc->uc_mcontext.greps[REG_RIP] += __offender_instruction_length__`.